 Use VoiceOver on your Mac with braille display router keys

-Pressing a router key over a control moves the VoiceOver cursor to that control.
-If the VoiceOver cursor is already on that control, pressing the router key performs the control’s default action.
+When the VoiceOver cursor is on a control, press the router key above it to perform the control’s default action.
 For example, to click a button, press the router key to move the VoiceOver cursor to the button, then press the router key again to click the button.
 You don’t have to touch the computer’s keyboard.
-Similarly, when you’re reading or navigating text and you press a router key, the VoiceOver cursor moves to that location in text.

 When you’re reading or navigating text, press a router key to move the VoiceOver cursor to that location in the text.

 Press the router key above the first character of text you want to select to position the insertion point in front of it.
 Press and hold the Shift key on the keyboard, then press the router key above the last character of the text you want to select.
 You can also assign a VoiceOver command to use the Shift key on a braille display.